Knife Review – Swiss Army Knife Walker Model Pocket Knife.

 Sometimes the Walker model pocket knife can feel a touch too large on the car keys to carry.
 But when using it not quite a big enough blade.
 It’s a compromise.
 (Reminds me of having a boat.
 The boat is always too big on land, when towing or storage.
 But when it is in on the water it is never big enough.)

 When I go camping, I attach a lanyard or cordage to my belt and attach it to my keys with a small carabiner clip.
 The keys, knife, etc. can easily be placed in the pocket and less chance of them getting lost.
 (Thank you to Paul Kirtley from Frontier Bushcraft for this tip.
 Check out Paul’s excellent podcast on his blog.)
 When the item is needed, it can be easily detached from the carabiner and lanyard and used.
-I am fearful about losing my car keys, especially when fishing or hunting in remote places.
+I am fearful about losing my car keys, especially when fishing or hunting in remote places, so this is good idea and easy to implement.

 Testing the knife.